Don't Fall Victim to Text Scams (Smishing)

 - Tell them you will go to your local office and talk to them in person

-- Hang-up and call the phone number listed in your phone book or on bill that you received in the mail.
+- Hang-up and call the phone number listed in your phone book or on a bill that you received in the mail.

 - When they ask you ANY question, have the caller give you the answer to the question first so that YOU can verify the information.

-If the caller(s) are from the real company, they will already have your information they want to verify since that information was given at the time the account was opened or service was requested.
+If the caller(s) are from the real company, they will already have the information they want to verify since that information was given at the time the account was opened or service was requested.
 They may have some correct information.
 DO NOT provide them with ANY additional information they don't already have, as this may provide the information the scammers need to take over your identity.

 REMEMBER: Scammers are VERIFYING your information; therefore they should already have the information otherwise they could not do the verification.

 To launch a social engineering attack, an attacker uses human interaction (social skills) to obtain or compromise information about an organization or its computer systems.
 An attacker may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
 However, by asking questions, he or she may be able to piece together enough information to infiltrate an organization's network.
 If an attacker is not able to gather enough information from one source, he or she may contact another source within the same organization and rely on the information from the first source to add to his or her credibility.

 Phishing is a form of social engineering.
 Phishing attacks use email or malicious websites to solicit personal, often financial, information.
 Attackers may send emails seemingly from a reputable credit card company or financial institution that requests account information, often suggesting that there is a problem.
 When users respond with the requested information, attackers can use it to gain access to the accounts.

 How do you avoid being a victim?